Bomarea

 Why is it a pest?

-Even though its flowers are very pretty, if left uncontrolled bomarea can smother and eventually destroy your favourite plants in your garden.
-Bomarea invades remnant forest and shrubland interiors.
+Even though its flowers are very pretty, if left uncontrolled, bomarea can smother and eventually destroy your favourite plants in your garden.
+Bomarea invades the interior of remnant forests and shrubland.
 The vines grow into the tree canopy and form large masses, which overtop and smother the supporting trees.
-Seedlings can establish in the shade of forest interior, creeping along the ground, strangling saplings and smothering low growing species.
+Seedlings can establish in the shade of forest interior, creeping along the ground, strangling saplings, and smothering low growing species.
 Extensive infestations in the tree canopy alter light levels, which can kill mature trees and prevent the establishment of native species.

 What does it look like?